visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

     # systemctl enable cpupower
     # systemctl start cpupower

-I use cpupower to limit the CPU’s max speed.
+I use cpupower to modulate the CPU’s speeds.
 This keeps CPU in check from maxing out at all times.
-My cpupower config file at `/etc/default/cpupower` has the following two lines uncommented:
+My cpupower config file at `/etc/default/cpupower` has the following line changed:

     governor='powersave'
-    max_freq="2.13GHz"

 You should adjust this setting to your own needs.

+### Temperature Management

+Intel provides a daemon that will keep tabs on the CPUs’ temperature and adjust settings to keep it from getting too hot, its called `thermald`.

+    $ yaourt -S thermald
+    # systemctl enable thermald.service
+    # systemctl start thermald.service

 ### Fan Control